gokcendilek/Timesheet_Projesi/README.md

 # TimesheetApp

-The backend is implemented using Java Spring Boot, the frontend is built with Angular[version 18.1.0.[, and PostgreSQL is used as the database.
+The backend is implemented using Java Spring Boot(timesheet11 file), the frontend is built with Angular[version 18.1.0.[, and PostgreSQL is used as the database.

 The application has two types of users: regular users and admins.
 - Regular users can enter timesheets, search their entries, and export them (reporting).